 When possible, we encourage medication to be administered at home using a schedule that will not require doses during school hours.
 However, a child's health care provider may deem it necessary for medication to be taken during school hours.
 If so, the school nurse will administer medications while supporting district guidelines.
-Contact the school nurse with questions.
+For a complete copy of the "Administrative Guideline for Medications", ask your school nurse.